 Lymph Drainage Therapy (LDT) aka Manual Lymph Drainage, is a methodology practiced by physical therapists and massage therapists and may be helpful in the treatment of rosacea.
 It is intensely relaxing and consists of very gentle, rhythmic movements that improve the efficiency of the lymphatic system – the body’s waste disposal system.
 It stimulates and increases the rate of removal of waste products, toxins and excess fluids from the skin and other body tissues.
 LDT can increase the lymphatic flow up to 10X the normal rate, which means the skin gets premium nutrition and improved detoxification.
 The good news is that a qualified LDT practitioner can teach you how to do it at home.
 It takes some practice but is well worth the time invested in learning to do it properly.

-Consult with your skin therapist for a comprehensive skin analysis and recommendations for proper skin care at home.
+To schedule a comprehensive skin analysis and recommendations for proper skin care at home contact Mary-Brooke at 360-378-4250 or email@example.com.

 Here is a partial list of resources to help you understand and manage Rosacea: